markom84/ministra-ubuntu-20.04/README.md

 # Create Database ( there is some changes due to Mysql 8.X)
-mysql -uroot -e "CREATE DATABASE stalker_db;" mysql -uroot -e "CREATE USER stalker@localhost IDENTIFIED BY '1';" mysql -uroot -e "GRANT ALL PRIVILEGES ON stalker_db.* TO stalker@localhost WITH GRANT OPTION;"
+mysql -uroot -e "CREATE DATABASE stalker_db;" mysql -uroot -e "CREATE USER stalker@localhost IDENTIFIED WITH mysql_native_password BY '1';" mysql -uroot -e "GRANT ALL PRIVILEGES ON stalker_db.* TO stalker@localhost WITH GRANT OPTION;"

 # Install NPM  2.5.11